e-gun/HipparchiaWindows/README.md

 are untested on a Windows installation with that much memory.
 But installations that do not have wordcounts work just fine.]

-**KNOWN ISSUE**: `singlewordsearch()` as called via a click on a morphology table will trigger a recursion error, but this seems to be a `multiprocessing\popen_spawn_win32.py` problem and not a programming error in HipparchiaServer

 ![sample_screen](hipparchia_windows_screenshot.png)